AM311/Cybersecurity_Report/home.md

 	 - **`DomainAdmins`**, which have "high privileges" on *all* machines;
 	 - **`DomainUsers`**, which have "low privileges" on *all* machines;
  - Also, the following policies and settings are enforced:
-	 - `DomainAdmins` are set up to be also **Local Administrators** on *all* the machines;
+	 - `DomainAdmins` are set up to be also **local administrators** on *all* the workstations;
-	 - The DNS server can be accessed only by a specific user (with administrative privileges), who can access only that specific machine;
+	 - The DNS server can be accessed only by accounts in `DnsAdmins` group, which can access only that specific machine;
-	 - That last user is configured to perform login **without pre-authentication**;
+	 - Accounts in that group are configured to perform Kerberos login **without pre-authentication**;
 	 -  **Remote Desktop** access is allowed on the DNS server;
 	 - All accounts can **read** a **shared network folder**, which can be written only by administrators;